NextronSystems/thor-util-manual/usage/log-conversion.rst

 Log Conversion (logconvert)
 ===========================

-The log conversion features allows you to convert THOR Logs between different formats.
-You can chose whatever format fits your needs the most:
+The log conversion feature allows you to convert THOR logs between different formats.
+Choose the format that fits your needs:

 .. list-table::
    :header-rows: 1